Relativistic hydrodynamics with phase transition: Crossover phase transition

 \section{Crossover phase transition}

-According to the numerical setups which we stated before, in this section we illustrate the outcomes for crossover phase transition with $B_4 = 0$.
+In this section, we illustrate the outcomes for the crossover phase transition with $B_4 = 0$ according to the numerical setups we stated earlier.
 Specific results for each spin sector are given in separate subsections, from spin-2 to spin-0 consecutively.
-Let us emphasize that to find the collision between the hydro and non-hydro modes or detect the radius of convergence in the hydrodynamic series in each part, we apply the complex momentum paradigm in the QNM spectra \cite{Withers:2018srf, Grozdanov:2019uhi}.
-We obtain the QNMs for a complex momentum $q^2 = |q^2| e^{i \theta}$ and by varying $|q^2|$ and $\theta$ we could find the position of mode touching.
+To find the collision between the hydro and non-hydro modes or detect the radius of convergence in the hydrodynamic series in each part, we apply the complex momentum paradigm in the QNM spectra \cite{Withers:2018srf, Grozdanov:2019uhi}.
+We obtain the QNMs for a complex momentum $q^2 = \vert q^2\vert e^{i \theta}$ and by varying $\vert q^2\vert$ and $\theta$, we can find the position of mode touching.
 This shows the location where the modes possess a singularity in the complex momenta plane.